Connect to Your Azure SQL Instance in SSIS ETL Process Using Modern Authentication

 KingswaySoft Support

 Your database system is a vital network resource that your business depends on to ensure overall business success.
-With the wide adoption of cloud computers, your database system living in the cloud can be a vulnerable target to security breaches.
+With the wide adoption of cloud computing, your database system living in the cloud can be a vulnerable target to security attacks.
 Therefore, protecting your database access is a crucial task for you as a database professional.
-One way to enhance access control in SQL Server is by working with OAuth authentication, which allows secure, token-based access without sharing user credentials.
+One way to enhance access control in SQL Server is by working with OAuth authentication, which allows secure, token-based access without the full user credentials.
 Your modern compliance standards may have changed, and the current method, such as username/password with SQL Server authentication, falls short, or will in the near future.
-As businesses are looking to prioritize data security, traditional authentication methods in Azure SQL environments, like the popular SQL Server Authentication (which uses Username and Password), may no longer be sufficient when compared to OAuth2.0.
-However, the good news is you may work with our SQL Server components, which support multiple modern OAuth2.0 authentication methods.
+As businesses are looking to prioritize data security, traditional authentication methods in Azure SQL environments, like the popular SQL Server Authentication (which uses Username and Password), may not be secure enough in today's standard.
+With that being said, such security concerns or challenges can be fulfilled by working with the full suite of Premium SQL Server components, which we have recently made available in our v24.1 release.
+Our Premium SQL Server components provide support for modern OAuth2.0 authentication along with many advanced features.

 Configuring the Connection Manager